gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Grappa Gas circling over head, shouts, "Are they all right?"
             *   Noxy: "I think so!"
             *   Grappa Gas nods and turns the cloud back toward the pen
-            *   Tasteless (shouting up): "You're welcome!"
+            *   Yestevan (shouting up): "You're welcome!"
         *   everyone starts walking back to the village
             *   Indy, Aft, and Granna Fee meet them part-way
             *   as soon as Aft hears that Thokmay fell in, he loses his temper at Gas
-                *   Tasteless makes a crack
+                *   Yestevan makes a crack
-                *   Aft blocks Tasteless from entering the village
+                *   Aft blocks Yestevan from entering the village
             *   Thokmay and Kulbinder go to the sauna
                 *   Kulbinder: "It will feel like home"
         *   Grappa Gas joins them (limps up the path with a one-two stride)